What are silicones?

 Synthetic silicone or natural silicone alternative?

-Consumer defiance towards silicone
+Consumer distrust of silicone

 Natural silicone alternatives

 SOPHIM, manufacturer of natural emollients, offers you a natural alternative to silicone, Biophytosebum, of olive plant origin, which is a particularly suitable substitute for volatile silicone in your face-, body- and hair-care applications.

 Our Biophytosebum is manufactured from olive oil in a safe, solvent-free process.
 In its organic version, olive oil is obtained by mechanical pressure at room temperature from organic olives grown according to organic farming standards.

 These processes allow Sophim to offer you a natural ingredient, from an eco-friendly production.

 In addition to being a natural ingredient, derived from a renewable and ethical raw material, Biophytosebum offers various advantages for products dedicated to skin or hair care, and presents benefits in terms of sensoriality.